rails/rails/guides/source/getting_started.md

 Finally, we redirect the user to the `show` action, which we'll define later.

 TIP: Note that `def post_params` is private.
-This new approach prevents an attacker from setting the model’s attributes by manipulating the hash passed to the model.
+This new approach prevents an attacker from setting the model's attributes by manipulating the hash passed to the model.
 For more information, refer to [this blog post about Strong Parameters](http://weblog.rubyonrails.org/2012/3/21/strong-parameters/).

 TIP: As we'll see later, `@post.save` returns a boolean indicating whether the model was saved or not.